acigna/SoWS/README.md

 # SoWS
 Stream over Web Socket : Managing for now the reception of remote streams in web browser using MSE and Web Socket.

-This work is part of a collaboration with Mosaic Lab, Aalto University, Finland for 5G video streaming services at the Edge to VR devices.
+This work is part of a projet on 5G video streaming services at the Edge to VR devices.
 Some examples will be included showing the VR usage.

 # Architecture
 The following Figure shows the system architecture :